helpshift/hydrox/README.md

-# nitrox
+# hydrox

 ## Usage

-  this is just a brain dump of the functionality that will be availibale for nitrox
+  this is just a brain dump of the functionality that will be availibale for hydrox

   - so the first functionality will be being able to watch a project for changes